Skip to main content

 If you bill at $250 an hour and spend ten hours a week writing emails that can't be billed to any client, that's $130,000 a year in capacity that goes to the inbox instead of to revenue.
 Most solo and small-firm attorneys know this number.
 Almost none of them have a real solution to it.

-There's a third option most attorneys haven't considered: an AI email system that drafts in your voice, flags everything requiring your judgment, and runs on hardware in your office where no client data ever leaves your control.
+There's a third option most attorneys haven't considered: an AI email system that drafts in your voice, flags everything requiring your judgment, and runs through a disclosed provider named in writing, with a person on your team approving every send before it goes out.

 Where the ten hours go